-3. Final Jury:
+4. Final Jury:

 You will be graded and critiqued by the string faculty at the end of the semester.
 Graduate students must perform for 15 minutes, with 2 contrasting works.
 Once a work has been performed for a jury, it may never be repeated in another.
 All works with piano accompaniment must be performed with a pianist; securing a pianist and getting him/her to show up on time for the jury is your responsibility.
 Your jury grade will be lowered one whole letter grade if you play without piano accompaniment, or if you are late.
 The grades assigned by each faculty member will be averaged together to arrive at this portion of your grade.
 If you do not show up, or you are unable to take the jury, you will receive an Incomplete for the semester; a jury will be held as early as possible in the succeeding semester, and the Incomplete removed.
-The day of the jury will be announced as soon as it is finalized.
+Juries are always the Monday after Reading Days.